StackVista/stackstate-docs/stackpacks/integrations/scom.md

 ## Overview

 The SCOM StackPack is used to create a near real time synchronisation with your SCOM instance.
-The SCOM integration can be configured to run as either an [API integration](#api-integration) or [PowerShell integration \(BETA\)](#powershell-integration-beta).
+The SCOM integration can be configured to run as either an API integration or PowerShell integration \(BETA\), these are described in the tabs below the diagram.

 ![Data flow](/.gitbook/assets/stackpack-scom_2.png)